-We are a holding company with no operating assets other than investments in Chinese operating entities, including Beijing ITC, Sohu Era, Sohu Software, Go2Map Software and Sogou Technology, through an intermediate holding company, Sohu.com Limited, our wholly-owned subsidiary in the Cayman Islands, and our VIEs, Beijing Sohu, High Century, Hengda, Sohu Internet, Goodfeel, Huohu, Tu Xing Tian Xia, Feng Yang Tian Lang and Sogou Information.
+We are a holding company with no operating assets other than investments in Chinese operating entities, including Beijing ITC, Sohu Era, Sohu Software, Go2Map Software, Sogou Technology and Sohu New Media, through an intermediate holding company, Sohu.com Limited, our wholly-owned subsidiary in the Cayman Islands, and our VIEs, Beijing Sohu, High Century, Sohu Entertainment, Sohu Internet, Goodfeel, Huohu, Tu Xing Tian Xia, Feng Yang Tian Lang and Sogou Information.
 We may need to rely on dividends and other distributions on equity paid by Sohu.com Limited for our cash requirements in excess of any cash raised from investors and retained by us.
-If Beijing ITC, Sohu Era, Sohu Software, Go2Map Software and Sogou Technology incur debt on their own behalf in the future, the instruments governing the debt may restrict Beijing ITC's, Sohu Era's, Sohu Software's, Go2Map Software's and Sogou Technology's ability to pay dividends or make other distributions to us.
-In addition, PRC legal restrictions permit payment of dividends by Beijing ITC, Sohu Era, Sohu Software, Go2Map Software and Sogou Technology only out of their net income, if any, determined in accordance with PRC accounting standards and regulations.
-Under PRC law, Beijing ITC, Sohu Era, Sohu Software, Go2Map Software and Sogou Technology are also required to set aside 10% of their net income each year to fund certain reserve funds until these reserves equal 50% of the amount of paid-in capital.
+If Beijing ITC, Sohu Era, Sohu Software, Go2Map Software, Sogou Technology and Sohu New Media incur debt on their own behalf in the future, the instruments governing the debt may restrict Beijing ITC's, Sohu Era's, Sohu Software's, Go2Map Software's, Sogou Technology's and Sohu New Media's ability to pay dividends or make other distributions to us.
+In addition, PRC legal restrictions permit payment of dividends by Beijing ITC, Sohu Era, Sohu Software, Go2Map Software, Go2Map Software, Sogou Technology and Sohu New Media only out of their net income, if any, determined in accordance with PRC accounting standards and regulations.
+Under PRC law, Beijing ITC, Sohu Era, Sohu Software, Go2Map Software, Sogou Technology and Sohu New Media are also required to set aside 10% of their net income each year to fund certain reserve funds until these reserves equal 50% of the amount of paid-in capital.
 These reserves are not distributable as cash dividends.
 Furthermore, dividends received by Sohu.com Inc. would be subject to taxation at United States tax rates of 34% or 35%.
 We do not expect any dividends or other distributions on equity from Sohu.com Limited in the foreseeable future.

-We may be unable to collect long-term loans to officers and employees or exercise management influence associated with Beijing Sohu, High Century, Hengda, Goodfeel, Huohu and Sogou Information.
+We may be unable to collect long-term loans to officers and employees or exercise management influence associated with Beijing Sohu, High Century, Sohu Entertainment, Goodfeel, Huohu and Sogou Information.

-As of March 31, 2006, Sohu had outstanding long-term loans of \$9.8 million to Dr. Zhang, Sohu's chief executive officer and a major Sohu shareholder, and certain of our employees.
-The long-term loans are used to finance investments in Beijing Sohu, which is owned 80% by Dr. Zhang and 20% by High Century, High Century, which is owned 80% by Dr. Zhang and 20% by an employee, Hengda, which is owned by two of our employees, Goodfeel, which is owned by two of our employees, Huohu, which is owned 75% by Sohu Era and 25% by an employee, and Sogou Information, which is owned by two of our employees.
-Beijing Sohu, High Century, Hengda, Goodfeel, Huohu and Sogou Information are used to facilitate our participation in telecommunications, Internet content and certain other businesses in China where foreign ownership is either prohibited or restricted.
+As of June 30, 2006, Sohu had outstanding long-term loans of \$9.8 million to Dr. Zhang, Sohu's chief executive officer and a major Sohu shareholder, and certain of our employees.
+The long-term loans are used to finance investments in Beijing Sohu, which is owned 80% by Dr. Zhang and 20% by High Century, High Century, which is owned 80% by Dr. Zhang and 20% by an employee, Sohu Entertainment, which is owned by two of our employees, Goodfeel, which is owned by two of our employees, Huohu, which is owned 75% by Sohu Era and 25% by an employee; and Sogou Information, which is owned by two of our employees.
+Beijing Sohu, High Century, Sohu Entertainment, Goodfeel, Huohu and Sogou Information are used to facilitate our participation in telecommunications, Internet content and certain other businesses in China where foreign ownership is either prohibited or restricted.